bungle/lua-resty-validation/README.md

 group:requisites({ "text", "html" }, 2)
 -- or group:requisites{ "text", "html" }
 local valid, fields, errors = group{ text = "", html = "" }

+group:call(function(fields)
+    if fields.text.value == "hello" then
+        fields.text:reject "text cannot be 'hello'"
+        fields.html:reject "because text was 'hello', this field is also invalidated" end end)
 ```

 You can use normal Lua relational operators in `compare` group validator: